linera-io/linera-protocol/CONTRIBUTING.md

 ```
 (See the [documentation of Cargo](https://doc.rust-lang.org/cargo/reference/config.html#hierarchical-structure) for more context.)

-Some tests require the application examples from `linera-examples` to be compiled.
+Some tests require the application examples from `examples` to be compiled.
 If needed, this
 can be done manually with
 ```
-cd linera-examples
+cd examples
 cargo build --release --target wasm32-unknown-unknown
 ```
 The Rust flags are suggested to reduce the size of the WASM bytecodes.